uthpalaherath/uthpalaherath.github.io/_posts/Plotting-Density-of-States.md

 *This is a tutorial on plotting Partial Density of States for VASP DFT calculations using a script I wrote a couple months ago.*

-As a *computational* condensed matter physicist who doesn’t require a lab to do research, has COVID-19 affected my work.
-The answer is YES.
+As a *computational* condensed matter physicist who doesn’t require a lab to do research,